react-native-webview/react-native-webview/README.md

 ## Migrate from React Native core WebView to React Native WebView

 Simply install React Native WebView and then use it in place of the core WebView.
 Their APIs are currently identical, except that this package defaults `useWebKit={true}` unlike the built-in WebView.

+## Troubleshooting

+- If you're getting `Invariant Violation: Native component for "RNCWKWebView does not exist"` it likely means you forgot to run `react-native link` or there was some error with the linking process

 ### Contributor Notes